Headaches and Migraines

-Laurie, Clare and Naomi are experts at treating migraines and headaches in Christchurch.
+Laurie, Clare, Naomi, and Jaclyn are experts at treating migraines and headaches in Christchurch.
 With over thirty years experience between them, they are very experienced in assessing and managing the upper cervical (neck) spine for headache and migraine conditions.

 Some of these may include:

 Migraines - with and without aura

 Migraines from ingestants (food/drink)

 Vestibular Migraine (Vertigo)

 If you are experiencing any of these give us a call and we'll be happy to help.